Dimension constraints in some problems involving intermediate curvature: Introduction

 \begin{theorem}[\cite{Brendle-Hirsch-Johne_2022}] For $n\leq 7$, there is no metric on $T^m\times M^{n-m}$ with $\C_m>0$, where $M^{n-m}$ is any $(n-m)$-dimensional closed manifold. \end{theorem}

 Chu-Kwong-Lee \cite{Chu-Kwong-Lee_2022} later proved a corresponding rigidity statement.

 \begin{theorem}[\cite{Chu-Kwong-Lee_2022}] Let $n\leq5$.
-If a metric $g$ on $T^m\times M^{n-m}$ satisfies $\C_m\geq0$, then $g$ splits isometrically as a product of a flat $T^m$ with a metric on $M^{n-m}$ with nonnegative Ricci curvature. \end{theorem}
+If a metric $g$ on $T^m\times M^{n-m}$ satisfies $\C_m\geq0$, then $g$ splits isometrically as the product of a flat torus $T^m$ with a metric on $M^{n-m}$ with nonnegative Ricci curvature. \end{theorem}

-This paper is focused on the dimension constraints that appear in the above theorems.
-It turns out that counterexamples exist in higher dimensions.
-The following is one main theorem of this paper.
+In this paper we are focused on the dimension conditions that appear in the above theorems.
+Our result unexpectedly shows that concrete counterexamples exist in higher dimensions, which are not due to the smoothness issue of area-minimizing hypersurfaces.
+More precisely we have:

 \begin{theorem} Assume $m\geq 2$, $n\geq m+2$.
 Let $F=F(x_1,\cdots,x_m)$ be a positive function on the torus $T^m$.
 Consider the following metric on $S^{n-m}\times T^m$:

 where $h$ is the standard metric on $S^{n-m}$.
 Then we have